 - Provide opportunities for athletes to improve and acquire baseball skills for the next level of competition. - Provide athletes with an introduction to middle school athletics by providing a practice atmosphere that is similar to what can be expected at the middle school level. - Dutch Youth Baseball daily practices.
 These practices are available for all 5th/6th graders in the MOC-Floyd Valley communities.
 The fees help cover the cost of coaches and equipment.
 Four (4) practices per week, Monday Thursday.
 Please see the schedule for dates and times.
 A head coach for each grade level will be provided. - Dutch Youth Baseball regular season games.
-Approximately 12-15 regular season games will be scheduled and played during the weeknights. - Provide tournaments to athletes who want to participate.
+Approximately 12-15 regular season games will be scheduled and played during the weeknights.
+The head coach provided for the practices will coach the weeknight games. - Provide tournaments to athletes who want to participate.
 There will be a tournament fee above and beyond the regular season practices and games. - Players are given the option to participate in either DYB or their community's recreation program.